Duration & Fees

 Most of the time in Malawi will be spent enjoying the white beaches and warm waters of the Lake, which is also known as the "lake of stars" with an abundance of water activities.
 There are more than 500 species of fish in this lake which makes for excellent fresh water diving after meeting and greeting all the welcoming locals.

 DAYS 28 - 30: Chipata to Lake Malawi Beaches (Malawi) (B / L / D)

 Leaving Zambia the tour will cross into Malawi, the ‘Warm Heart of Africa'.
 Malawi is a landlocked country with 20% of its total area made up of beautiful Lake Malawi.
 Camp will be first at the central lake and then in the northern area over the next three days.
 Spend the days days learning the game of bao from the locals, scouring the markets for a bargain or simply relaxing on the pristine beaches.
 Malawi’s temperate climate allows for swimming in the clear blue fresh-water lake all year round.
 Explore the beautiful shore and happen upon the local fishermen sorting their catch.
 Traditional fishing techniques are still practiced.
+At night the "fairy" lights of the fishermen on the lake can be seen.
 The various beachside campsites along Lake Malawi’s shores offer many optional excursions including a variety of water sports, horse back rides and a visit to the local village and school.

 Optional Activity: Village Tour